michal-harish/graphstream/README.md

 # VisualDNA GraphStream Project

-This is a prototype in 2 senses:
+### This is a prototype in two respects:

 * Recursive stream processing framework which is included by source and as a project lives [here](https://github.com/michal-harish/donut)
-* Streaming BSP equivalent of the Connected Components algorithm implemented ind [VisualDNA Identity Graph](http://stash.visualdna.com/projects/DXP/repos/dxp-spark/browse)
+* Streaming BSP equivalent of the Connected Components algorithm implemented in [VisualDNA Identity Graph](http://stash.visualdna.com/projects/DXP/repos/dxp-spark/browse)

-Contents
+### Contents

 1. [GraphStream Pipeline Architecture](#architecture)
 2. [Configuration](#configuration)